Frequently Asked Questions – ‘First Few X’ (FFX) project to enhance the public health response to COVID-19 in Australia

 What happens after I am tested?

 After each of your sample collections are complete, public health laboratories will test your swab for the presence of COVID-19.
 The results will be sent to your state’s health department who will contact you with your result.
+Blood samples will be analysed for COVID-19 specific immune responses.

 What if my test is positive for COVID-19?